Radu-Stroe/spotify_pipeline/README.md

 ## **🛠️ Technologies Used**

+## **📥 Data Extraction with Kaggle API**
+This project uses the **Kaggle API** to download the dataset directly from Kaggle.
+The API allows automated and reproducible data extraction without manual downloads.

 | **Component**              | **Technology**   | **Purpose** |
 |----------------------------|-----------------|-------------|
 | **Infrastructure as Code (IaC)** | Terraform | Provisioning cloud resources |